-Sarah Jane Ross is a visual arts practitioner based in Bridport, West Dorset, combining utilitarian with the spiritual.
+Sarah Jane Ross is a visual artist and community arts practitioner based in Bridport, West Dorset, UK.

 Sarah Jane has studied with the University of the Creative Arts, the University of Exeter and The Art Institute, London.

 Her work has been exhibited across the South West, including on a cross-channel ferry and in printer’s letterpress compartments – and she’s also roller-skated in the Tate Modern!
-Sarah Jane exhibits regularly at Sou’-Sou’-West Contemporary Arts Gallery, Symondsbury, Bridport, Dorset and Artizan Gallery, Torquay, Devon.
+Sarah Jane exhibits regularly at Sou’-Sou’-West Contemporary Arts Gallery, Symondsbury, Dorset and Art Unlimited, Bridport, Dorset.